Synagogue Keren Or: History

 The community celebrated its thirtieth anniversary in 2020 and views itself as a modern, inclusive congregation.
 It supports gender equality, and is open to interfaith dialogue.
 The synagogue focuses on study of the Talmud Torah, along with contemporary research on historical criticism of the Bible.

+Clergy

+The congregation is led by Rabbi René Pfertzel, installed in December 2017, and Rabbi Haïm Casas, a Sephardic Jew from Cordoba, Spain.
+Following her studies at Leo Baeck College in London, in July 2019 Rabbi Daniela Touati, an Ashkenazi Jew from Romania joined the congregation.